anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year B

 * **2 Samuel 5.1-5, 9-10** continues the series on history and wisdom, and is about David being anointed as king over all Israel in Hebron, and then taking the 'stronghold of Zion' (7), naming it the 'city of David' (9). **Psalm 48** says, 'On Mount Zion, the divine dwelling place, stands the city of the great king.'
-* **2 Corinthians 12.2-10** continues the series in 2 Corinthians, and is about Paul boasting of his weaknesses.
+* **2 Corinthians 12.2-10** concludes the series in 2 Corinthians, and is about Paul boasting of his weaknesses.
 * **Mark 6.1-13** continues the series in Mark (without a gap), and is about Jesus being met with unbelief in his 'home town' ('Prophets are not without honour, except in their home town'), and then sending the twelve out two by two.
 The 'Related' reading, **Ezekiel 2.1-5**, is about Ezekiel being sent as a 'prophet' to 'impudent and stubborn' people who will 'refuse to hear'.
 The 'Related' psalm, **Psalm 123**, calls out to God on account of 'the scorn of the arrogant' and 'the contempt of the proud'.

 Year C